-Results from the first Creative and Pictorial competition of the year have now been posted and can be viewed in the Competition Results section of this website.
+Results from the fourth and final 'B' competition (for newer photographers) of the year have now been posted and can be viewed in the Competition Results section of this website.
 Bookmark this page in order to quickly track updated results as the competition year unfolds.
-A slideshow of the winning images from the 7/13 Nature competition can also be viewed here.
-NEW: A slideshow of all the images entered in Photojournalism on 7/13 is also available for viewing here.
+A slideshow of the winning images from this competition competition can also be viewed here.
 A reminder to members that a database of all competition entries in Excel spreadsheet format is updated shortly after each competition.

 Competitions - New Photojournalism Rules